 Situated along the valley of one of the longest rivers in Romania, Olt, the area of Cozia National Park extends on over 17,000 hectares and includes Cozia Mountain and partially Capatanii and Lotrului Mountains.
 With a maximum altitude of 1,668 meters reached in the highest part of the massif Cozia, these mountains are not nearly as tall as the nearby Fagaras.
 But, their abrupt slopes make hiking here an unexpectedly intense experience that can prove to be difficult during snowy winters.

-The variety of landscapes and habitats from Cozia National Park can only mean a rich biodiversity of both plant and animals species, including the iconic large carnivores, the chamois, the deer, the wildcat, many rodents, and even a rare viper species.
+The variety of landscapes and habitats from Cozia National Park can only mean rich biodiversity of both plant and animal species, including the iconic large carnivores, the chamois, the deer, the wildcat, many rodents, and even a rare viper species.
 One fish species – nisiparita – is endemic to this protected area.

 Over 120 bird species live in this national park, located on the migratory route between Central Europe and the Aegean Sea, and its territory is covered almost completely by dense forests of beech, spruce and oak.
 What’s particular to the area is the high number of mushroom species, over 400 discovered until now, along with almost 200 species of moss and six endemic flower species.